How to Build a DIY TV Lift Cabinet

 After sanding the daylights off of the 2" x 2"s, I cut two of the pieces into four 43" pieces.
 Then I cut two 14" pieces off of a third 2" x 2".

-I cut two 37" x 14" pieces off of the 3/4" plywood, then prepped the pieces by lightly sanding and adding Kreg holes on all four sides.
+I cut two 37" x 14" pieces off of the 3/4" plywood, then prepped the pieces by lightly sanding and adding Kreg holes on all four sides (check out my Kreg Jig Guide if you're unsure how to add these.)
 When arranged with the 2" x 2" pieces, a side looked like this:

 Note that the plywood is flush with the 2" x 2"s.
 This is important.
 The inside of the cabinet needs to be flat in order to easily install the lift mechanism and cabinet door hinges.
 Since the plywood isn't as thick as the 2" x 2", I put another piece of 3/4" plywood underneath the plywood to make it the same height as the 2" x 2".